 Below are some key points that you should take into consideration when you are reviewing your portfolio.
 You should have hard-sell rules like a dividend reduction and others are circumstantial rules.
 When selling a position, do note that you can always get back in.

 What you don’t want to do is be the last one to jump ship.
 Look at Transcontinental below.
 Do you want to be the last investor to jump ship?
-You will lose 5 years of returns by “hoping”.
-The dividend yield went up as the stock went down but the sharp decline should have been your first sign.
+You will lose five years of returns by “hopping.”
+The dividend yield increased as the stock went down, but the sharp decline should have been your first sign.

-Stop loss can help you protect your downside but you can also sell and reconsider another entry point.
+A stop loss can help you protect your downside, but you can also sell and reconsider another entry point.
 There is nothing wrong with taking your profits out of play.

 Signal #1 – Dividend Cut

-If you are a dividend growth investor and the company reduces the dividend (ie dividend cut), you may want to consider selling.
-Oftentimes, you will have warning signs where the dividend yield is high but in some cases, it might not be the case.
+If you are a dividend growth investor and the company reduces the dividend (i.e., a dividend cut), you may want to consider selling.
+Often, you will have warning signs that the dividend yield is high, but in some cases, it might not be the case.

-The reduction might be an adjustment to the company policy to maintain healthy finances.
-Potash Corp comes to mind here with 2 dividend reductions in the same year.
+The reduction might be an adjustment to company policy to maintain healthy finances.
+Back in 2017, Potash Corp executed two dividend reductions in the same year.
 The second one was too much for me.
+Today, Potash Corp merged with Agrium to form Nutrien.

 Signal #2 – Dividend Yield Too High